MaximIJ/cppGameEngine/README.md

 The main objetive of the project is to get more advanced knowledge of the c/cpp programing languages.

 Secondary goals are getting better at managing different git utilities and makefiles

+# TODO's

+- Create tags and branches and try to pull different version of the repository using this tag's and branches.

+- Create github Actions to automatically test that everything works before being able to push to the master branch.